besil/AuroraGraphManager/README.md

 AuroraGraphManager
 ==================

-Aurora Graph Manager part of the software I developed for my MS thesis in Computer Science.
+Aurora Graph Manager is part of the software I developed for my MS thesis in Computer Science.
 The thesis was about community detection in big graphs.

 Aurora is an efficient in-memory implementation for directed, undirected, weighted and unweihted graphs, written in Java.